 Alternatively, you can Reboot the device for the network and DNS cache flush.

-With Reset Network Settings
+Clearing DNS with Reset Network Settings

 A more complex way to clear the DNS cache is by using the Reset Network settings option.